letto4135/letto4135/README.md

 Generalist.

-Python & javascript mostly, rust is a must.
+Python & JavaScript mostly, Rust & Go as often as I can.
+Django > {{anyJSFramework}}

 mister-life.com